-J. W. Kimball and P. L. Chapman, "Evaluating Conduction Loss of a Parallel IGBT-MOSFET Combination," Conference Record of the 2004 IEEE Industry Applications Conference, 2004 39th IAS Annual Meeting, Institute of Electrical and Electronics Engineers (IEEE), Oct 2004.
+J. W. Kimball and P. L. Chapman, "Evaluating Conduction Loss of a Parallel IGBT-MOSFET Combination," Proceedings of the IEEE Industry Applications Conference/39th IAS Annual Meeting (2004, Seattle, WA), vol. 2, pp. 1233-1237, Institute of Electrical and Electronics Engineers (IEEE), Oct 2004.

 The definitive version is available at http://dx.doi.org/10.1109/IAS.2004.1348570